lachlanleslie1995/teams-ui/README.md

 ## Setup

+This application requires NodeJS and NPM to be installed.

+- Verify you have node by running: `node --version`
+- Verify you have npm run: `npm --version`

-To install dependencies, run `yarn`
+To install dependencies, run `npm install`

 ## Running Locally

-To run the application locally, run: `yarn start`
+Once you have installed the dependendieces, you can run the application locally, via: `npm run start`